Indian Diet Chart for Fatty Liver: What to Eat for Better Health

 The traditional Indian diet, rich in whole grains, legumes, vegetables, fruits, and spices, provides an excellent foundation for managing fatty liver disease.
 By making thoughtful choices that emphasize whole foods and minimize processed ingredients, you can create a sustainable eating pattern that supports liver health.

-Remember that consistency is key—occasional indulgences won't derail your progress, but your everyday food choices determine your liver's health in the long run.
-Start with small, sustainable changes and gradually build healthier habits that will benefit not just your liver, but your overall well-being.
+Remember that consistency is key — occasional indulgences won't derail your progress, but your everyday food choices determine your liver's health in the long run.

-If you're struggling with grade 1 fatty liver disease and need personalized guidance on creating an Indian diet plan suited to your specific needs, consider consulting with a fatty liver doctor in Delhi or registered dietitian who specializes in liver health.
+If you're struggling with grade 1 fatty liver disease and need personalized guidance on creating an Indian diet plan, consider consulting with a fatty liver doctor in Delhi who specializes in liver health.

-• Subsequently, with the assistance of the team at LB Clinics, he started a 7-day Indian meal plan tailored for fatty liver disease, which consisted of:
+With the assistance of the team at L&B Clinics, he started a 7-day Indian meal plan tailored for fatty liver disease, which consisted of:

 • Replacing white rice with brown rice and millets

-• Ensuring his daily dal consumption incorporated lighter varieties, like moong dal and masoor dal
+• Incorporating lighter dals like moong dal and masoor dal daily

-• Limiting consumption of boiled rajma and chana to twice a week
+• Limiting boiled rajma and chana to twice a week

 • Drinking herbal teas and ensuring hydration with water